hyung-hwan/hcl/hcl/README.md

 ## Language Syntax

-A HCL program is composed of 0 or more expressions.
+A HCL program is composed of more expressions.

 ## Special Form Expression